oeggy03/tp/docs/UserGuide.md

     * smaller than the size of the list of companies currently displayed
 * The `INDEX` depends on the currently displayed list of companies which changes as you sort companies or search for specific companies
+* For unspecified parameters, the original value of that parameter for the company will be kept
 * TAGs can be used multiple times in one command
 </div><br>